It is despicable.

 A significant problem

 well over three-fourths of the clergy (men and women) and half of the laywomen had experienced sexual harassment in the Church (about one third of laymen)."

 The Book of Resolutions

 ¶2044 (emphasis added)

 We would like to believe these things only happen in other churches; that our house is pristine.
 Sadly, that is not the case.

 United Methodists have committed acts of sexual misconduct.
 Adults have been sexually harassed by their pastor.
 Children in our care have been abused.
 Staff members have viewed pornographic material on their church computers.

 The United Methodist Church is committed to preventing misconduct and addressing it when it occurs.
-Toward this end, the General Commission on the Status and Role of Women (GCSRW) has a website, UMSexualEthics.org, to assist victims, local churches, annual conferences, and those accused of sexual misconduct.
+The General Commission on the Status and Role of Women (GCSRW) hosts a website at UMSexualEthics.org to assist victims, local churches, annual conferences, and those accused of sexual misconduct.

 Each of us needs to know what constitutes sexual misconduct and how prevalent the problem is.

 Becky Williams, Senior Director for Sexual Ethics and Advocacy for GCSRW, teaches that some basic definitions are a great place to start.
 She has counseled several victims who have said, "I knew this [behavior] was not OK, but did not know what it was called.
 Didn't know how to name this."